How to Consolidate Federal and Private Student Loans

 Private Student Loan Refinancing and Consolidation

 While federal student loans can only be consolidated with other federal student loans, both private and federal student loans can be refinanced and consolidated into a new private student loan.
-The act of refinancing a loan is simply erasing the previous interest rate and payment term package and replacing it with a new package.
+When you refinance student loans, you are erasing the previous interest rate and payment term package and replacing it with a new package.

 Refinancing loans can apply to a single loan or multiple loans, in contrast to the group consolidation of federal loans.
 Similar to federal loan consolidation, a different interest rate over an either shorter or longer payment period plan is available to the borrower.
 This change in interest rate and payment period carries the potential to save money for the beneficiary.
 In short, the borrower can benefit from a reduced interest rate, which will lead to them paying less over the life of the loan.
 Alternatively, some may choose to extend their repayment terms, which lowers monthly payments, but also means paying more over the life of the loan.